-After a challenging and difficult year, many teams are ready for a fresh start in 2021.
-But with COVID-19 still in full swing, it's likely that we have many months of physical distancing, remote work, and Zoom fatigue ahead of us.
+After a challenging and difficult few years, many teams are ready for a fresh start in 2023.
+But with COVID-19 still looming, remote work is here to stay, and that means Zoom fatigue is still ahead of us.

-With the continued challenges of remote work still in play, team leaders, HR professionals, and CEOs are now facing two choices for 2021:
+With the continued challenges of remote work still in play, team leaders, HR professionals, and CEOs are now facing two choices:

-Evolve your employee experience, or try to repeat the same tactics from 2020.
+Evolve your employee experience, or try to repeat the same tactics.

-Why 2021 demands a new type of employee experience
+Why the future demands a new type of employee experience

 It’s no secret that most teams are currently feeling some degree of isolation and stress.
 One study found that 57% of people are experiencing greater anxiety now than before the pandemic, and 53% of us are more emotionally exhausted.
 Right now, we're all at risk of burnout.